SteveWillowby/Order_and_Chaos/plotting/README.md

     - boolean flag
     - when set, makes a full, stand-alone document
     - otherwise, makes only the content between `\begin{tikzpicture}` `\end{tikzpicture}` tags
+- `-n --nodecolor`:
+    - boolean flag
+    - when set, colors edges according to labels in the last column of the `fn.nodelist` input
+- `-e --edgecolor`:
+    - boolean flag
+    - when set, colors edges according to labels in the last column of the `fn.edgelist` input
 - `-i --input`:
     - specifies the prefix for the input filename
     - defaults to `input`